d-a-v-i-d-w-r-i-g-h-t/gym-flow/README.md

   ## Usage

   To use this project, either navigate to (LINK TO BE INSTERTED) for the officially deployed link, or if you installed the application on your own then navigate to http://localhost:3001/.
+From the home page, the user can see a carasel of other user's workouts on display as well as a short descrition of the website.
+From there the user can either sign in, sign up, or go straight to the discovery page.
+Should the user have an account and be logged in, the user gains access to a few more options.
+A user once logged in can create their own workout routines or edit the ones they have already created.
+The user has the power to edit or delete any of their workouts at any time.
+Should a user navigate to the discovery page, they can then scroll through all the other routines created by other individuals using the site.
+Any one of these workouts can be saved to later be edited or used.
+Should a user finish any editing or saving they can then logout for the day, and all of their workout routines will persist and be saved for the next loggin.

   ## Credits